Introduction

 Optimizing Flexural Strength

-- Incorporate Fibers: Adding synthetic or steel fibers to the concrete mix can improve tensile strength and crack resistance.
+- Incorporate Fibers: Adding synthetic or steel fibers to the mix can improve tensile strength and crack resistance.

 Conclusion